dvsa/vol-functional-tests/README.md

 - Create new methods for true and false statements.
 I.e. world.createLicence.getLicenceType().equals("restricted") -> isLicenceRestricted().
 - Fix page action dependencies.
 - Add Internal class for internal methods so the methods don't require 'in Internal' in the name.
+- Get rid of si and sn and refactor to be able to create all licence types.
+Check what extra steps/ not needed steps for different licence types.